-Students with a particular aptitude for performance may consider completing certification for AVCM, Performance (Associate, Victoria Conservatory of Music) through the following electives in the second year: MUS 208 and MUS 209, MUS 228 and MUS 229.
+Students with a particular aptitude for performance may consider completing certification for AVCM, Performance (Associate, Victoria Conservatory of Music) through the following electives in Year 2: MUS 208 and MUS 209, MUS 228 and MUS 229.
 See Registrar of Post-Secondary Programs of the Victoria Conservatory of Music for full AVCM details.